February 27th – 28th, 2021.

-We will ask you to watch, carefully, a video series (it’s a surprise) prior to attending, and to answer certain questions relating the video to your own poems.
+We will send you four pre-conference exercises, and ask you to prepare a packet of 15 poems that you are eager to work on.
 Then, you will receive your Zoom* link via email well in advance, and a reminder the day before.

 Saturday and Sunday: workshops begin at 10 am EST to accommodate those in all US mainland time zones.
 Morning sessions will run from 10:00 to 1:00 pm, and afternoons sessions from 3:00 pm to 5:30 pm.
 You will have assignments to work on in the off-hours.

 NOTE: There will be several built-in breaks, including generous time for lunch and snacks.